Bill Sinkin: Renewable energy

 Sinkin retired from the bank in 1987 and subsequently focused largely on renewable energy.
-As a lifelong advocate of alternative energy, Bill hosted one of San Antonio’s first major solar installations on the rooftop of his bank in the 1980s.
+As a lifelong advocate of alternative energy, he hosted one of San Antonio’s first major solar installations on the rooftop of his bank in the 1980s.
 He founded Solar San Antonio in 1999, and then launched the Metropolitan Partnership for Energy in 2003, which became Build San Antonio Green in 2008.
 He instigated San Antonio’s Solar Tour, got the city designated as a Solar America City, and worked to establish a renewable energy center for the state.
 He helped to get a solar water-heating system installed on the county jail; to launch a sustainable-community restoration of the Pearl Brewery; and encouraged CPS, the largest municipally owned gas-and-electric utility in the country, to launch a solar-roofs incentive program.

-Bill spent most of his later years working with Solar San Antonio, coordinating efforts with his son, Lanny Sinkin.
+Sinkin spent most of his later years working with Solar San Antonio, coordinating efforts with his son Lanny Sinkin.

 Awards

-Sinkin has been recognized with numerous awards, including the National Brotherhood Award by the National Conference of Christians and Jews in 1966, and banker of the year by the Small Business Administration and Independent Bankers Association in 1984.
+Sinkin was recognized with numerous awards, including the National Brotherhood Award by the National Conference of Christians and Jews in 1966, and banker of the year by the Small Business Administration and Independent Bankers Association in 1984.
 William R. Sinkin Eco Centro, community center for environmental sustainability at San Antonio College, was named in his honor.